harrand/psyc/README.md

 - Structs and functions, but not classes/ctors/dtors/virtuals
 - The number of ways to initialise a variable should be countable on one hand.
-- Act as a "portable assembly". but without any of the badness of C:
+- Act as a "portable assembly".

+but without:
-- Implicit conversions are evil.
+- Implicit conversions (though you can explicitly opt-in).
-- Conditional compilation shouldn't require the use of macros.
+- Array-to-pointer-decay.
+- Textual Macros.
-- Declaration order shouldn't matter.
+- Declaration order requirements.
-- Translation units are not a sensible way to structure a program.
-Header-only libraries are a bandaid fix to a serious architectural defect.
-- Type punning should exist - the strict aliasing rule is not a sane default.
-- Build instructions should not be external to the program, and certainly shouldn't be written in a whole different programming language.
+- Translation units.
+- Strict aliasing (type-punning is perfectly fine).
+- Incremental builds.
+- External build instructions.
+If I want to build my program I should just need to run the compiler on a single file.
-- Macros being textual replacements murders debuggability.
+- Macros being textual replacements.
-- Mutability should require opt-in.
-- Large libraries shouldn't be linked against by default.
-If you want features, write them or link against them explicitly.
+- Default variable mutability.
+- An implicitly-linked-against standard library.
+Write your own or explicitly link against one.

 Take C, apply all of these opinionated changes, and you have Psy.
+I will now write vast swathes of text describing the language in more detail.

 ## Table of Contents
 0. [Psy Programming Language](#intro)